amatikhasan/AutoAid/README.md

 # AutoAid

-This project will focus on identifying the most common causes of breakdowns, developing a plan for responding to breakdowns quickly, and creating a system that can connect drivers with nearby assistance.
+This project focuses on identifying the most common causes of breakdowns, developing a plan for responding to breakdowns quickly, and creating a system that can connect drivers with nearby assistance.

 # Technologies used in the project
 >Spring Boot,